How We Work

 Where was the CC Lab founded?
 Why did the CC Lab become an independent entity?

 The CC Lab was founded within the Yale School of the Environment in 2020, and spun out into an independent entity in February 2024.
-We did so to seek more flexibility in deploying our time and resources to our projects.
 To learn more about the spin-out and our relationship to Yale moving forward, you can read a Yale School of the Environment Q&A with our founder Dean Takahashi here.

 Does the CC Lab provide grants?

-Currently, the CC Lab is not a grant-making organization, although we have funded external research, experimentation, and testing when it aligns with our project goals.
+Currently, the CC Lab is not a grant-making organization, although we have funded external research, experimentation, and testing and plan to continue doing so.

 Is the CC Lab a carbon credit registry?
 Does it plan to be one?

-Although we engage with carbon market stakeholders in pursuit of our goal of scaled carbon containment, we do so as an independent nonprofit without financial interest.
+Although we engage with market stakeholders in pursuit of scaled carbon containment, we do so as an independent nonprofit without financial interest.